disirulla/zk-SNARK-CNN/README.md

 ### Creating Circuit

-The `mnistmodel.circom` has the implementation of the a simple CNN model and `input.json` has the information input image and model weights.
+The `mnistmodel.circom` has the implementation of the a simple CNN model and `input.json` has the information of input image and model weights.

 Compile the circuit using